 - The RLTO applies to all units in buildings that contain 7 or more units; and

-- The RLTO applies to all buildings so long as the owner of your unit does not also live in the building regardless of the size of the building.
+- The RLTO applies to all buildings so long as the owner of your unit does not also live in the building.

 The RLTO exempts several other categories of units, but those units are rare.
 To read about all the exemptions, reference our full article on Chicago security deposit law.